databl0g/Suong_Portfolio/README.md

 (This is a case study for my Google Data Analytics Capstone "How can a wellness technology company play it smart?")
 ### Project Scenario
-* The goal of this analysis is to provide Bellabeat - a successful small high-tech manufacturer of health-focused products for women - an insight of how consumers are using a competitor's devices (i.e, Fitbit tracker).
+* The goal of this analysis is to provide Bellabeat - a successful small high-tech manufacturer of health-focused products for women - an insight into how consumers are using a competitor's devices (i.e, Fitbit tracker).
 * Insights gained from the analysis would then be used to help inform Bellabeat's marketing strategy.
 ### Process
 * Exploring the Fitbit Fitness Tracker dataset contains personal fitness tracker data consented from thirty fitbit users.